apigee/devrel/tools/apigee-sackmesser/README.md

 <!-- markdownlint-disable-next-line MD013 MD033 -->
 <img src="./img/sackmesser-logo.png" alt="sackmesser-logo" width="200" align="right" >

+> :blue_book: **Sack·mes·ser**: from the German words "Sack" *pocket* and "Messer" *knife* is the Swiss German name for the famous multi-tool that is used by adventurers in a variety of practical situations.

+Apigee Sackmesser is a collection of tools that provide a unifying experience for interacting with the Apigee Management APIs for Apigee X/hybrid and Edge.
-The Apigee Sackmesser lets you deploy API proxies, shared flows and configuration to Apigee Edge as well as hybrid/X without writing any additional manifest files.
+It also lets you deploy API proxies, shared flows and configuration to both stacks without writing any additional manifest files.

 Please note that Apigee Private Cloud (OPDK) is not yet supported at this time.
+For interacting with the management API of Apigee X/hybrid only (without the need for backwards compatibility for Apigee Edge) you can also try the [apigeecli](https://github.com/apigee/apigeecli) commandline utility.

 Sackmesser can be used either as a commandline tool or a Docker container.
 To use it as a CLI you can add it to your path: